obonaventure/cnp3/book-2nd/protocols/bgp.rst

 The second type of peering relationship is the `shared-cost` peering relationship.
 Such a relationship usually does not involve a payment from one domain to the other in contrast with the `customer->provider` relationship.
 A `shared-cost` peering relationship is usually established between domains having a similar size and geographic coverage.
 For example, consider the figure above.
 If `AS3` and `AS4` exchange many packets via `AS1`, they both need to pay `AS1`.
 A cheaper alternative for `AS3` and `AS4` would be to establish a `shared-cost` peering.
 Such a peering can be established at IXPs where both `AS3` and `AS4` are present or by using private peering links.
 This `shared-cost` peering should be used to exchange packets between hosts inside `AS3` and hosts inside `AS4`.
 However, `AS3` does not want to receive on the `AS3-AS4` `shared-cost` peering links packets whose destination belongs to `AS1` as `AS3` would have to pay to send these packets to `AS1`.

 From a routing perspective, over a `shared-cost` peering relationship a domain only advertises its internal routes and the routes that it has learned from its customers.
 This restriction ensures that only packets destined to the local domain or one of its customers is received over the `shared-cost` peering relationship.
 This implies that the routes that have been learned from a provider or from another `shared-cost` peer is not advertised over a `shared-cost` peering relationship.
 This is motivated by economical reasons.
 If a domain were to advertise the routes that it learned from a provider over a `shared-cost` peering relationship that does not bring revenue, it would have allowed its `shared-cost` peer to use the link with its provider without any payment.
-If a domain were to advertise the routes it learned over a `shared cost` peering over another `shared-cost` peering relationship, it would have allowed these `shared-cost` peers to use its own network (which may span one or more continents) freely to exchange packets.
+If a domain were to advertise the routes it learned over a `shared cost` peering over another `shared-cost` peering relationship, it would have allowed these `shared-cost` peers to use its own network (which may span across one or more continents) freely to exchange packets.

 .. index:: sibling peering relationship